oktavilla/hopp-docs/docs/data-models/brand.md

 # Brand

 A brand is a type of meta content that can be used to structure branded content.
-A brand has a name, a logo and a description.
-You will be able to relate [content items](content-item.md), [tags](tag.md) and [categories](category.md) to a brand and a brand will have [its own page](../information-design-templates/brand.md) listing all related content.
+It is possible to relate [content items](content-item.md) to a brand and a brand will have [its own page](../information-design-templates/brand.md) listing all related content.

 ## Fields